-Does your component actually hold up?
+Does your component actually hold on?

 Plastic components combine an increasing number of functions in electrotechnical applications.
 Functionalized plastic components include insulators, heat conducting elements and user interfaces.
 Various electrical tests are required to ensure the intended function and safety of the application.